dburian/transformer_document_embedding/log/windowed_vs_normal_metrics.md

 creating new model.
 Nevertheless, I use CCA only in a single model, when I implement others I might realize that there is some code duplication, which also includes these warnings.

-### CCA metrics will have fixed buffer size depending on the number of components

-Ergo: they will produce nans before reaching the required buffer size.
-The advantage of this step is to make the CCA metrics comparable among experiments and among different splits.
-If the CCA will create a value it will have some informational value.

-The buffer size should be included in the metric name to make it evident.